Stackelberg-Pareto Synthesis with Quantitative Reachability Objectives: Bounding Pareto-Optimal Payoffs

 \begin{lemma} Let $G \in \BinDimGame{t+1}$ be a binary SP game with dimension $t+1$, $B \in \nat$, and $\sigma_0 \in \mbox{SPS}(G,B)$ be a solution without cycles and satisfying (\ref{eq:induction}).
 Suppose that $C_{\sigma_0} \neq \{(\infty, \ldots, \infty) \}$.
 Then,

 \end{lemma}

-The proof of this lemma requires the next property about trees that is easily established.
-We recall the notion of \textit{depth} of a node in a tree: the root has depth $0$, and if a node has depth $d$, then its sons have depth $d+1$.
+The proof of Lemma~\ref{lem:bounded} requires the next technical property about trees.
+We recall the notion of \emph{depth} of a node in a tree: the root has depth $0$, and if a node has depth $d$, then its sons have depth $d+1$.

-\begin{lemma} Let $n, \ell \in \nat$ be such that $\ell \geq 1$.
+\begin{lemma} Let $n, \ell \in \nat \setminus \{0\}$.
 Consider a finite tree with at most $n$ leaves such that there are at most $\ell - 1$ consecutive nodes with degree one along any branch of the tree.
-Then the leaves with the smallest depth have a depth bounded by $\ell \cdot \log_2(n)$. \end{lemma}
+Then the leaves with the smallest depth have a depth bounded by $\ell \cdot (\log_2(n)+1)$. \end{lemma}

+\begin{proof} We are going to proceed by induction on $n$.
+If $n = 1$, then the tree only contains nodes of degree at most 1.
+Thus, the depth of the tree is at most $l-2 \leq l \cdot (\log_2(n) + 1)$.